 Feminism, in its widely acknowledged form as the ideology of women's emancipation, just as in its more radical one, is an expression of the action of capital that is tending to liquidate old structures and integrate women directly into its processes.
 Its fundamental nature prevents it from transcending this, and any time it gets involved in socialism and revolution it is usually to spread confusion.
 It latches on to the cracked myth of the socialism of Eastern European countries, pointing out that women are no better off there than under capitalism.
-It argues that women should becomes knowing whether she wants to put him to the same use or not.
+It argues that women should participate as such, or at least autonomously, in all political revolutions in order to impose their own interests.
+And it obviously intends to represent them in a political and democratic way; it is speaking in the name of half the human race!
+It denounces the concept of 'conjugal duty' as covering up 'legal rape', but almost forgets to denounce the institution of marriage which is just as deadly for the man as for the woman.
+It conjures up a hypothetical and antediluvian matriarchy to evoke future victory.
+It believes itself to be radical because it has discovered that sexual inequality and oppression came before capitalism and are therefore more fundamental.
+It refuses to see to what extent capitalism has revolutionised and modernised the nature of this old oppression.
+Feminism is a product of the modern world that it is incapable of understanding.